shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 --> A class is like an object constructor, or a blueprint for creating objects.
 It defines attributes (variables) and methods (functions) that describe the behavior of objects.
 ==> Create a Class
---> To create a class, use the keyword class:
+--> To create a class, use the keyword "class":
 --> Class name always start with capital letter.
 --> eg: creating class
 class Student: